codelalala/config/README.md

 # bashrc
-#this will be a playground for my .bashrc file
+#this will be a playground for my .bashrc fileNeed to change it a little bit